premchander-revature/interviewquestions/Spring/Spring Boot.md

 <blockquote>

 - If several profiles are specified, a last-wins strategy applies.
-- For example, if profiles prod,live are specified by the spring.profiles.active property, values in application-prod.properties can be overridden by those in application-live.properties.
+- For example, if profiles prod,live are specified by the spring.profiles.active property (i.e. `spring.profiles.active=prod,live`), values in `application-prod.properties` can be overridden by those in `application-live.properties`.
 </blockquote>

 </details>